 Dominating Trieste’s Grignano promontory is the shining white Miramare Castle and its sprawling grounds.

-The castle was built in the mid-19th century by Archduke Ferdinand Maximilian, the Austrian having chosen the spot after sheltering his boat there during a storm.
+The Italian castle was built in the mid-19th century by Archduke Ferdinand Maximilian, the Austrian having chosen the spot after sheltering his boat there during a storm.
 Today, this former royal residence, which retains all of its original furnishings, is open to all of those interested in how to make their own homes more Habsburgian.

 Miramare is also one of the most famous of the grand Italian gardens.
 Its idyllic seaside setting is the backdrop to 54 acres of verdant English-style design.